 Chile’s main agricultural exports include wine, fresh fruit, dairy, salmon, pork, poultry, and forestry products.
-In 2021, the agriculture and related sectors represented 24.4 percent of total Chilean exports ($21.9 billion), 9 percent of total GDP ($24.2 billion), and employed around 10 percent of Chile’s labor force.
+In 2022, agriculture and related sectors represented 26.9 percent of total Chilean exports ($26.9 million), 8.5 percent of total gross domestic product (GDP) ($27.5 billion) and employed around 10 percent of Chile’s labor force.

-U.S. agricultural exports to Chile totaled $1.3 billion in 2021, a 29.5 percent increase over 2020.
-Chile is the second-largest market in South America for U.S. agricultural products, after Colombia.
-Chile is the largest market in South America for U.S. consumer-oriented agricultural products with $886 million worth of export sales in 2021.
+U.S. agricultural exports to Chile totaled $1.1 billion in 2022, a 9.2 percent decrease over 2021.
+Chile is the third-largest market in South America for U.S. agricultural products, after Colombia and Peru.
+Chile is the second-largest market in South America for U.S. consumer-oriented agricultural products with $670 million worth of export sales in 2022.
 The top U.S. agricultural exports to Chile are beer, dairy products, pork, poultry, beef, and wheat.

 Chilean Processed Food Industry

-In 2021, food and beverage processing represented 13.5 percent of Chile’s exports, at $12.8 billion.
+In 2022, food and beverage processing represented 15.2 percent of Chile’s exports, at $15 billion.
 The food processing industry is the second largest economic export sector after mining.
-According to ProChile, the Chilean Export Promotion Agency, the food processing sector employs 368,316 workers.
-The United States maintained its position as the second largest supplier of consumer-oriented products to the Chilean market with a 14 percent market share after Brazil.
+According to ProChile, the Chilean Export Promotion Agency, the food processing sector employs over two million workers.
+The United States maintained its position as the second largest supplier of consumer-oriented products to the Chilean market with a 13 percent market share after Brazil.

-Chilean food processors sell their products nationally or internationally.
-The Foreign Investment Agency of Chile (InvestChile) reports that 54 percent of Chile’s total food production is destined for the domestic market, and 46 percent is exported to more than 190 countries worldwide.
+Chilean food processors sell their products nationally and internationally.
+The Foreign Investment Agency of Chile (InvestChile) reports that 54 percent of Chile’s total food production is destined for the domestic market, and 46 percent is exported to more than 180 countries worldwide.

 The Chilean food and beverage processing industry consists of more than 98,890 food processing companies.
 Some large international companies use their production plants in Chile to serve other markets in Latin America.
 Chilean food processing companies sell 60 percent of all processed food products to supermarkets and hypermarkets.
 A smaller share, 38 percent, of packaged food is sold through smaller retailers such as mom-and-pop shops and food/drink specialists.